MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-10-and-privacy-compliance.md

 The following table provides an overview of the Windows 10 privacy settings presented during the device setup experience that involve processing personal data and where to find additional information.

 > [!NOTE]
-> This table is limited to the privacy settings that are available as part of setting up a Windows 10 device (Windows 10, version 1809 and newer).
+> This table is limited to the privacy settings that are available as part of setting up a Windows 10 (Windows 10, version 1809 and newer) or Windows 11 device.
 For the full list of settings that involve data collection, see [Manage connections from Windows operating system components to Microsoft services](manage-connections-from-windows-operating-system-components-to-microsoft-services.md).

 | Feature/Setting | Description | Supporting Content | Privacy Statement |
 | --- | --- | --- | --- |